 - #BF7B54 – Orange

 My suggestion is to write down these hex codes (for your palette) at the front of your binder because more than likely they’ll be used a lot.

 Finally, the last step is to perfect your new color palette and add any additional colors or make a change to one that you don’t want to have on your website (subtract).

-My favorite utility to edit images is Canva.
+My favorite utility to edit images and make Pinterest pins is Canva Pro.
 All you’ll need to do is to capture a screenshot of the page (Shift + PrtScn, then Paste which is Ctrl + V).
 Or you can save it in Power Point and save it as a jpg then copy and paste it into Word where you might need to crop it a little bit.

 An optional color to add (and you’d have to remove one of the other colors then) a metallic color such as: gold, silver, or bronze to make your brand stand out a little more.

 There you have it, the steps to create a color palette for your blog.
 Now you’ll know exactly which colors to use for your website.

 Related posts for you to view on my website: